kryz81/jsdays-vue3-workshop/labs/2-dynamic-data-events-template-syntax/README.md

 2. Implement 3 actions for every project: add day, remove day, reset progress
 3. Show available budget and the sum of logged days (for sum use "computed")
 4. Show a warning only when the number of logged days is larger than budget
-5. For "estimated days" cell in the table set color dynamically (red when estimated days > logged days).
+5. For "logged days" cell in the table set color dynamically (red when estimated days > logged days).
 Use class binding